South Waziristan District: Pakistan's new Waziristan strategy

 The Ministry of Interior has played a large part in the information gathering for the operations against militants and their institutions.
 The Ministry of Interior has prepared a list of militant commanders operating in the region and they have also prepared a list of seminaries for monitoring.

 The government is also trying to strengthen the law enforcement in the area by providing Khyber-Pakhtunkhwa Police with weapons, bulletproof jackets and night-vision devices.
 The paramilitary Frontier Corps will be provided with artillery and Armored Personnel Carriers (APCs).
 The state agencies are also studying ways to block broadcasting of illegal FM radio channels.

 A major military offensive was launched in the area by the Pakistani army on 17 October 2009.
 ISPR on 2 November told the media about involvement of Indian's in South Waziristan had been found.
+A Qari Imran training camp was located in South Waziristan.

 The Taliban has been dislodged from the area.
 However, reports that appeared in 2012 suggested that only one out of six subdivisions has been de-notified as conflict zone.
 Army has control over the main roads and strategic hilltops while TTP militants have safe havens in the valleys.